Andrew Benintendi Preview, Player Props: White Sox vs. Diamondbacks

 Andrew Benintendi At The Plate

-- Benintendi has picked up an RBI in 26.1% of his games this year, with two or more RBI in 4.9% of his games.
+- Benintendi has picked up an RBI in 25.9% of his games this season, with two or more RBI in 4.9% of his games.
 He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.